Image source: Pinterest

 Put this in the category of one-of-a kind party themes and be clear in the invitation that if any guests are not comfortable having their cards read, they are not going to be pushed to participate.
 Enlisting a psychic, palm reader, or card reader to predict futures is only part of the fun.
 Set up crystal stations, an incense bar, and astrological info so people can compare their signs.
 This slumber party-esque shower is a lovely way to gather before the big day.

 - Decor ideas: Drape tables in deep green, blue, and purple velvets for a sense of rich decadence.
 Use candles, incense, and twinkly lights.
 Greenery is great on tables if you’re eating a meal or setting up stations.

 - Favor idea: Attendees choose a crystal from the crystal table to take home.

 CALMING YOGA RETREAT

-If your best friend is an avid yogi, then a relaxing and rejuvenating bridal shower to de-stress with friends is the perfect way to gather.
+If your best friend is an avid yogi, then a relaxing and rejuvenating wedding or bridal shower to de-stress with friends is the perfect way to gather.
 Ask your friend’s favorite yoga instructor to teach the class and request that attendees bring their own mats (make sure you have extras just in case).
 Prepare a separate space for after the class where everyone can lounge, eat, chat, and hang out.

 - Food ideas: Keep food light after class.
 Think fruit, nuts, finger sandwiches, or acai bowls.